kestra-io/docs/docs/developer-guide/variables/basic-usage.md

 ```

 ## Macros
-Macros are lightweight and reusable template fragments.
+Macros are lightweight and re-usable template fragments.
 A macro is defined via the [macro](tag/macro) tag:
 ```twig

 {% macro input(type, name) %}